rinkesh2131998/ImageColorization/README.md

 ## ImageColorization
 - Implemented the model based on the paper [Colorful Image Colorization](https://arxiv.org/abs/1603.08511)
 - Implemented in Keras
-- Custom Dataset built by taking an youtube video of mario gameplay and extacting frames.
+- Custom Dataset built by taking an youtube video of mario gameplay and extacting frames

 ## Training
-- Run the `train_script.py` for traing any custom dataset
+- Run the `train_script.py` for training any custom dataset
 - Run `colorization.py` to convert images from grayscale to rgb

 ## CNN Model Architecture: